-Most college applications require your counselor to complete an evaluation of you.
-This evaluation accompanies the transcript.
-In order to help your counselor accurately represent you, you need to complete a Senior Information Sheet in Canvas.
-This sheet must be submitted before your counselor will send your transcript to any of the colleges on your list.
+Most college applications require your counselor to complete an evaluation of you that accompanies your transcript.
+To help your counselor accurately represent you, you need to complete a Senior Information Sheet in Canvas.
+This sheet must be submitted before your counselor sends your transcript to any of the colleges on your list.
 The Senior Information Sheet can be found in the Guidance Module under the BDHS Seniors course in Canvas.
-It is due on Tuesday, September 6.
+It is due by Monday, September 11.